You are viewing a story from harrypotterfanfiction.com

 “By all means, enlighten me!”

-“—and that you have a very convenient knack of always being in the wrong place at the wrong time, and maybe I’m the only person who can drag you out of all the ridiculous situations you get yourself into!”
+“—and that you have a very convenient knack of always being in the wrong place at the wrong time, and that someone has to be there to drag you out of all the ridiculous situations you get yourself into!”

-I had to take a moment to find my reply; what he said had kind of caught me off guard.
+I had to take a moment to find my reply, struggling for the adequate words to express my ire.
 “I—You—Stop flattering yourself, Potter!
 I don’t need you to hover around me like some sodding bodyguard!”

-“Well we’re stuck in this together, Bennett, so you don’t really have a choice!
-Just shut up and bloody deal with it, will you?”
+“Well we’re stuck in this together, Bennett, so you don’t really have a choice.
+Now just shut up and bloody deal with it, will you?”

-I snapped my mouth shut, furious that, like always, he was right, and, like always, I couldn’t do a thing about it.
-Gritting my teeth together, I stormed forward through the corridor, legs moving at a marathon power-walking pace, trying to get as much distance as possible between me and The Git.
+I snapped my mouth shut, furious that, like always, Potter was right, and that, like always, I couldn’t do a thing about it.
+Gritting my teeth together, I stormed forward through the corridor, legs moving at marathon power-walking pace, trying to put as much distance as possible between me and The Git.

 Stupid Potter!
-Stupid, magnanimous, righteous...ugh, Gryffindor!
+Stupid, magnanimous, righteous...
+Gryffindor!
 I knew why he was doing this, of course.
 He felt obligated.
-As if, by some invisible law, he was bound by The Code of Bromance to protect me, just because I was the sister of his comatose bestfriend.
-Arsehole.
-I mean, I didn’t need his help, okay?
-I was an independent woman living in the 21st century, wasn’t I?
+By the sacred bonds of Bromance, he had to protect me, look out for me, just because I was the sister of his best mate.

 “Yes, I know what to do,” I said through gritted teeth.
-My hand was clenched around the catnap-knapsack so hard, I was worried my fingers might fall off.
+My hand was clenched around the catnap-knapsack so hard, I was worried my fingers would break off.

-Despite the fact that I was going off on this insane mission, I still did not fully know what the Cooper Prank was, exactly.
-I had asked Freddy to explain it to me, but he had simply given me this creepy little smile and said something along the lines of, “You will see, young one.
-All in due time...all in due time...”
+Despite the fact that I was going on this insane mission, I still did not fully know what the Cooper Prank consisted of, exactly, or what kidnapping Filch's cat would serve for.
+I had asked Freddy to explain everything, but he had steadfastly refused, saying that the less I knew, the better for me.
+I believed him.

-Filch will come back to his office, completely blind, and will probably mistake the fake Mrs. Norris for the real Mrs. Norris.
-He’ll go on, oblivious to what has happened, until we finally return the real cat a couple days later.
+Filch would come back to his office completely blind and would probably mistake the fake Mrs. Norris for the real one.
+He’d go on with his day, oblivious to what had transpired, until we would finally return the real cat a couple days later.